CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 ![add Virsh pod][img__pod-add-virsh]

-Virsh Pod notes:

-- Typically, the KVM host will have a network bridge set up with a libvirt network configured to use it.
-- Alternatively, if KVM and MAAS reside on the same system the default NAT libvirt network can be used by disabling DHCP on it and enabling MAAS DHCP on the VLAN associated with the libvirt subnet of 192.168.122.0/24.
-- MAAS will first look for a libvirt network named 'maas', then for 'default'.
-- A default *storage pool* can optionally be set.
-This feature uses storage tags to automatically map a storage pool in libvirt with a storage tag in MAAS.
-With no default storage pool defined, MAAS selects the storage pool with the most available space.

 ### List Pods

 The new Pod, including a summary of contained resources, will be listed on the